4Dulux or Johnstone’s Paint, which is Better?

 Johnstone’s Covaplus Vs Dulux Vinyl Matt

-Ok, let’s do vinyl matt emulsion next and this one is a very easy choice.
-Johnstone’s Covaplus in my opinion is the best trade emulsion on the market.
+Ok, let’s do vinyl matt emulsion next, and this one is a very easy choice.
+Johnstone’s Covaplus in my opinion is thestandard best trade emulsion on the market.
 It dries flat and you have very few issues will roller and brush marks.
-Dulux vinyl matt is one of the worst!
-It is expensive, has a high sheen level and you must be mindful of brush and roller marks
+You can pay big bucks for something that performs even better, but Johnstone’s Covaplus is generally fine.
+Dulux vinyl matt has improved in recent years, but it still isn’t as good as Covaplus!
+It is expensive, has a high sheen level and roller or brush marks can be a big problem.

 Johnstone’s 1 – 1 Dulux